ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 25, 2022 (Day 53): Two Types of Gas Limits

+gas limit (max amount of gas you're willing to use for your transaction, set by you)
+block gas limit (max amount of gas allowed in a block, set by the network)

 #### Fab 24, 2022 (Day 52): Solidity: Reading and Writing State Variables

 To write or update a state variable you need to send a transaction.